hackers108/Micro-Tweets-Feeds/README.md

 ---

 ##  How It Works
 - Each user maintains a linked list of tweets
 - Tweets are ordered using a global timestamp
-- News feed is generated using a max heap (merge k sorted lists)
+- News feed is generated using a max heap (merging k sorted tweet lists)

 ---